timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-05-06:
+# Objectives for Today 2020-05-08:

-## Marketing Eggcelerate!
+## Eggcelerate Tracks!

-- Upload yesterdays builds before stream.
-- Create a feature list for the itch.io page.
-- Create some gifs and collect some action shots.
-- Consider implementing a control recorder to capture different view points!
+- Placing some decoration items around the tracks for variety.
+- Creating a track featuring wind-mills.